LoayYengin/LoayYengin/README.md

 information easier for users.
 process the information.

-### Use a Website
+### Make a Static Website

 Hosting technical information on a website allows the writer to quickly and easily distribute their writing.
 This also allows the writer to keep their writing up-to-date and accessible to the widest possible audience.
+Static websites are great because they are fast and simple since they don't rely on a database.
+They can also be hosted anywhere which makes them very easy to set up and maintain.

+### Lightweight Markup

+One of the most popular lightweight markup languages is Markdown.
+The syntax is designed to be as simple and straightforward as possible which makes it easy to read, write, and edit.
+Another reason to use a lightweight markup language is that they are easy to translate into other markup languages such as XML and HTML which can be obscure and verbose in comparison to Markdown.

+### Distributed Version Control

+There are many advantages to using distributed version control systems (DVCS) when creating documentation.
+Git is an example of DVCS and GitHub is a service that manages the repositories.
+They allow multiple people to work on the same document at the same time, and tracks changes so that authors can revert to older versions of the document if needed.
+Additionally, DVCS promotes collaboration since documents can be easily shared between different contributors and changes can be reviewed and updated efficiently.

 ## More Resources
 - [Markdown tutorial](https://www.markdowntutorial.com/)